 The sommelier lingers over her glass, taking in the bouquet while clutching a spoon of caviar and cucumber jelly.

-The union of food and beverage is “magical”, she declares.
+The marriage between food and beverage is “magical”, she declares.
 But Paz Levinson, head sommelier at the high-end Anne-Sophie Pic restaurant group, is not savouring a sought-after vintage from Bordeaux or Bourgogne.
 She is holding a glass of sake, the humble Japanese rice drink.

 “Sake works very well with French cuisine,” says the Argentine.